Medianet-Tunisia/p-connector/README.md

 'request' => [ // [AAPS]
     // The default request headers
     'headers' => ['Accept' => 'application/json'],
+    // Whether to send the language through the header by default or not 'enable_localization' => true,
     // Handle http errors or not
     'http_errors' => false,
     // Http connect timeout value